excel-soft-bootcamp/identify-objects-continued-Thanya08/ValidationControls.md

 - Validation Summary: The Validation Summary control is used to display the summary of all validation errors in a web page.

+## User-Controls in ASP.NET

+- Behaves like miniature ASP.NET pages or web forms, which could be used by many other pages.
+- Have an .ascx extension
+- Does not have standard html tags.
+- They have control directive instead of page directive.